ESL Questions About Geography

 Continents are large land masses that make up our planet’s surface.
 There are seven continents: Africa, Antarctica, Asia, Europe, North America, Australia, and South America.
 Each continent has its own unique features, climate zones, and diverse ecosystems.
 Exploring the continents helps us learn about different cultures, traditions, and languages.

-See also ESL Questions About Public Speaking
+See also ESL Questions About Family And Consumer Sciences

 Another significant aspect of geography is climate, which refers to the long-term weather patterns in a specific region.
 Climate determines the temperature, precipitation, and overall weather conditions experienced over time.
 It influences plant and animal life, agriculture, and human activities.
 Understanding climate enables us to predict and prepare for natural phenomena, such as hurricanes, droughts, or monsoons.